1,000+ Opportunities

 In addition to the Growing Alabama funding request, identify the amount and source of other funds requested and/or received to undertake the project.

-Based on current listing details, eligibility includes: Alabama local governments, counties, economic development councils, and industrial development boards in partnership with private donors Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Alabama local governments, counties, economic development councils, and industrial development boards in partnership with private donors.
+Confirm the full requirements in the official notice before applying.